 THOUSANDS OF COMPLAINTS FROM OHIO RESIDENTS

-The Allegheny Front analyzed complaints made to the Ohio Department of Natural Resources between 2009 and 2018, and found 2906 complaints were specifically about the oil and gas industry statewide.
+The Allegheny Front analyzed complaints made to the Ohio Department of Natural Resources (ODNR) between 2009 and 2018, and found 2,906 complaints were specifically about the oil and gas industry statewide, including 57 about quality of life issues like noise and light, 463 about water concerns, and 448 about health symptoms and odors.

-Around 2012, one of the early boom years for Ohio’s Shale development, the number of complaints about the oil and gas industry peaked.
-By 2013, the ODNR started new categories of complaints about the industry that mirror the problems reported by Darla McConnell in Jefferson County.
+Around 2012, one of the early boom years for Ohio’s shale development, the number of complaints about the oil and gas industry peaked at 467.
+The next year, ODNR started new categories of complaints about the industry that mirror the problems reported by Darla McConnell in Jefferson County.

 “It has been a complete nightmare,” McConnell told The Allegheny Front.
 “The noise, the dirt, the traffic, the speeding, the trucks…the lights, the horns, the backup beepers, because it’s so close to my house.”

-Rules in Ohio say in rural areas like this, a well pad can be as close as 100 feet from a house.
-That’s less than a third of a football field.
-In Pennsylvania, its required to be five times further.
+Rules in Ohio say in rural areas like this, a well pad can be as close as 100 feet from a house – that’s less than a third of a football field.
+In Pennsylvania, a well pad is required to be five times farther.

-McConnell complained that ten to fifteen semi-trucks would sit idling on their rural road.
+McConnell complained that 10 to 15 semi-trucks would sit idling on their rural road.
 Trucks knocked down her mailbox and ran her pregnant daughter’s car into a ditch.

 “It’s been so bad, I wanted to put the house up for sale,” she said.
 “But you’re not going to be able to sell it, because nobody is going to want to live with this crap going on.”